|Nutritional Guidelines (per serving)|

 Bake the Bread

-Place a baking stone in the middle of the oven on a rack and heat the oven to 450 degrees F. for about 1 hour.
+Place a baking stone in the middle of the oven on a rack and heat the oven to 450 F. for about 1 hour.
 While the oven is heating, remove the dough from its bowl onto a floured surface and divide into 2 or 4 pieces.

 Flatten (coax) each piece into a round or oblong with minimum degassing.
 Place them on parchment sprinkled with cornmeal or flour, on top of an overturned cookie sheet.
 Cover them with plastic and let rise until puffy, about 30 minutes.
 You may also use a baker's peel, instead of parchment paper, if you have one.
 Put cornmeal on the hot stone just prior to adding the bread.